What do you want to become?

 The Conservatory of Music provides aspiring musicians with a rigorous, professional musical training program, coupled with a supportive liberal arts environment, which enriches the human mind and spirit.
 This outstanding music curriculum prepares our students to enter a variety of professional fields after graduation or continue their studies in top graduate programs throughout the country.

 TheMusic Department offers courses of study leading to the degrees of master of arts, doctor of church music, doctor of musical arts, and doctor of philosophy.
 In addition, three professional master of arts degrees are offered that combine musicology with subspecializations in music communications, arts administration, and information management.
 These professional programs are terminal at the master’s level.
-All programs are designed with special emphasis upon music within its interdisciplinary, cultural, and intellectual context.
+All programs are designed with special emphasis on music within its interdisciplinary, cultural, and intellectual context.
 They combine comprehensive training in music literature, historical style analysis, and the study of performance practices, with the most recent analytical methodologies.
 The doctor of church music and the master’s degree with a concentration in church music are offered in cooperation with the Claremont School of Theology.

 The Colburn School’s mission is to provide the highest quality performing arts education at all levels of development in an optimal learning environment.
 The school strives to serve the community by presenting our students, faculty and guest artists in more than 300 concerts each year, many of which are free.
 Additionally, Colburn outreach programs reach approximately 15,000 underserved children in the community each year.